Territory of the Military Commander in Serbia

-The Territory of the Military Commander in Serbia (Gebiet des Militärbefehlshabers in Serbien; Подручје Војног заповедника у Србији) was a German-occupied region of the Kingdom of Yugoslavia during World War II, encompassing modern Serbia and adjacent areas.
+The Territory of the Military Commander in Serbia (Bereich des Militärbefehlshabers in Serbien) was a German-occupied region of the Kingdom of Yugoslavia during World War II, encompassing modern Serbia and adjacent areas.
 The Territory was established in April 1941 following the invasion of Yugoslavia by the German Wehrmacht with other Axis powers, and existed throughout the war in Yugoslavia until the German withdrawal in 1944.
 The Territory was nominally governed by a Serb puppet government under Nazi control.
 German forces in the Territory of the Military Commander in Serbia committed war crimes in their suppression of Yugoslav Partisan activity and perpetrated the Final Solution in Serbia; the Germans were actively aided by Serbian collaborators.